leucos/ansible-tuto/step-05/README.md

     PLAY RECAP *********************
     host1.example.org              : ok=7    changed=5    unreachable=0    failed=0

-Pretty cool !
-Well, thinking of it, we're getting ahead of ourselves here.
-Shouldn't we check that the config is ok before restarting apache ?
+Pretty cool!
+Well, thinking about it, we're getting ahead of ourselves here.
+Shouldn't we check that the config is ok before restarting apache?
 This way we won't end up interrupting the service if our configuration file is incorrect.

 Lets do that in the next step (`./step-06`, or click